Lunnaris01/snake_game/README.md

 # snake_game
-Snake game in Pyhton using Tkinter
+Snake game in Python using Tkinter